Carolina Wren: Not Your Regular Jenny Bird

 The state bird of SC, these birds are common east of the Rocky Mountains and do not migrate in the traditional sense.
 More about that later.

-Join us as we discover the diet, breeding time, mating rituals and calls of these gentle wrens.
+Join us as we discover their diet, breeding time, calls, and more.

 Description: Size, Field Marks